AliSaleemHasan/computer_science_sze/readme.md

     gcc -Wall -fopenmp -o monte-carlo ./monte-carlo.c -lm
 ```

-NOTE: after compilation a change could be needed inside analyze.py file
+NOTE: after compilation a change could be needed inside analyze.py file , you need to make sure that your compiled_file variable inside analyze.py is the same as what you put before after -o when compiling

-##### if compiling was done in windows, no change is needed, however, if the file is compiled in linux
+--- it should be the relative path of the compiled file name

 ##### please make sure to use the right prefex of the subprocess call inside analyze.py